istio/istio.io/content/en/docs/releases/supported-releases/index.md

 ## Support policy

 We produce new builds of Istio for each commit.
-Around once a quarter, we build a minor release and run through several additional tests as well as release qualification.
+Once a quarter, we build a minor release and run through several additional tests as well as release qualification.
 We release patch versions for issues found in minor releases.

 The various types of releases represent a different product quality level and level of assistance from the Istio community.